Sexual stimulation: Genital

 Masturbation, erotic massage, and manual sex are types of physical stimulation involving the genitals.
 This stimulation is usually from sensitive touch receptors in the skin or other erogenous zones, which detect when they're being touched.
 Arousal is triggered through these receptors in these body parts, which cause the release of pleasure-causing chemicals (endorphins) that act as mental rewards to pursue such stimulation.
 Someone may become aroused by simply touching another person, though the bulbocavernosus reflex only occurs when a sexual organ (penis or clitoris) is stimulated.

-One study found that women benefit more from pleasurable sex with a committed partner, while gender did not impact the relationship with masturbation.

 The purpose of sex toys is to provide pleasure and stimulation through an alternative route than just using people's bodies.
 They can be used by someone on their own, with partnered sex, or group sex.
 They can be exciting and provide new types of stimulation that the body cannot produce, such as vibrations.

+Remotely app-controlled vibrators and simulators are sometimes used in consensual adult sexual practices.
+Such use can involve remote partner control and customizable stimulation patterns to enhance heavy play or edge play in BDSM.

 Sex toys have been used as a source of sexual stimulation for thousands of years.
 There have been dildos found from the Palaeolithic era, made of siltstone and polished to a high gloss.
 Dildos were also made of camel dung and coated with resin.
-Historians are uncertain whether these have been used for religious rituals or for personal pleasure.
-It is known that dildos were used for fertility rituals, however.
+Historians are uncertain whether these have been used for religious rituals or for personal pleasure. however.
 The ancient Greeks created their dildos from a carved penis covered in leather or animal intestines to create a more natural feel.
 The Romans created double-ended dildos for use with a partner.
 Ancient Chinese dildos were made of bronze or other metals and some were hollow allowing them to be filled with liquid to simulate an ejaculation.
 These were used because wealthy Chinese men would often have too many wives to please.
 In Persia, it was thought that the blood of the hymen was unclean, and should be avoided by husbands.
 On the night before a woman's wedding, a local holy man would come and break her hymen with a large stone dildo, a ritual also used to confirm the virginity of the bride.